lestrrat-go/contributions/Reviews.md

 It's hard to describe how API design and usage matters, because it's fundamental to all programming.
 After all, when we write a new function, we are introducing a new API; when we call a function from another library, we are using an API.
 It's all over the place, and in many contexts.

-So the following will be a bit unorganized, but please bear with us.
+But fundamentally, we take the API as a _contract_.
+A contract could be an agreemnt between a person to a person, but in context of code, we're dealing with potentially a lot of people.
+And therefore we believe that the API is the hardest part to change in a code.
+This applies for both designing new APIs, and consuming APIs (potentially from other libraries) within the code.

+In contrast, specific implementations can be improved/fixed/changed later without changing the API (given that the API was designed properly).

+Therefore, the APIs you create, and the APIs you choose to use are going to be scrutinized.

 ### New APIs